 A great quote from Apple WebKit Security Engineer, John Wilander, who is responsible for Safari’s Intelligent Tracking Prevention:

 “Tracking by default + transparency + controls != privacy”

 Apple iOS 14

-In iOS 14, by moving the ‘ad tracking’ out of the system settings, users will now be asked if they want to be tracked by the app.
+In iOS 14, by moving the ‘ad tracking’ out of the system settings, users will need to confirm if they want to be tracked by the app.
 This is a major change.
 Users will be able to reject tracking preserving their privacy.
-This change will undoubtedly dramatically reduce the amount of data that’s collected by marketeers and ad agencies.
+This change will undoubtedly dramatically reduce the amount of data that marketeers and ad agencies collect.

-Currently, when you visit a website about (for example) cars, the site can drop a cookie, and ad networks like those run by Google and Facebook check for that cookie and then serve you ads for cars.
-This is why you often see ads relating to topics you’ve recently been browsing… clear your cookies and it’s all gone!
+Currently, when you visit a website about (for example) cars, the site can drop a cookie.
+Ad networks like those run by Google and Facebook check for that cookie and then serve you ads for cars.
+This is why you often see ads relating to topics you’ve recently been browsing.
+Clear your cookies and it’s all gone!